 [Price: Free / $0.99]

-First up in our list is Root Browser.
-This file manager specializes in browsing the entire system and predominately for people who have root access.
+This file manager specializes in browsing the entire system and can be used predominately by people who have root access.
 It’s a functional file browser with all the standard features such as tools to deal with compressed files, theming, and the ability to manage and edit your files.
 It comes with a sleek, easy-to-use interface and there are free and paid versions.
 You can pick it up using the button below.

 [Price: Free(trial)/ $1.99]